Save 40% Off An Annual Plan

 Lake Winnipeg - Mark Big Walleye

-Lake Winnipeg is a destination literally anyone can conquer.
-It will take in-depth planning, extra gear, and some patience, but at the end of the day – there isn’t going to be a better place to score a 30.
+Lake Winnipeg is a destination that truly any ice angler can conquer.
+It will take in-depth planning, extra gear, and some patience, but at the end of the day – there isn’t a better place to land a 30″ walleye.

 There are plenty of accommodations, easy accessibility, and if the weather is right, you can even fish from the truck.
 It doesn’t get any easier than that.